Initially published: 16th of November 2017 Updated: 15th of December 2022

-In this post, I wanted to talk about an idea about a different approach to organizing business logic code in Django Projects that I've been toying with for a while now – it's still work-in-progress, so I’m looking forward to hearing your thoughts and comments.
+Let’s discuss a different approach to organizing business logic code in Django Projects.
+I've been toying with it for a while now – it's still work-in-progress, so I look forward to hearing your thoughts and comments.

 The business logic layer prescribes how business objects interact with one another and defines the methods by which these objects can be updated.

-So where do we put business logic when coding in Django framework?
+So, where do we put business logic in Django?

-Here are 4 possible solutions with their pros and cons.
+Here are four possible solutions with their pros and cons.

-The idea – often presented as a common pattern in MVC-style programming – is to build thick/fat models and thin controllers.
+The idea – often presented as a typical pattern in MVC-style programming – is to build thick/fat models and thin controllers.
 In Django, that translates to thick models with lots and lots of small methods and thin views which use those methods and keep their logic as minimal as possible.
-There are lots of benefits to this approach.

 Why adopt this approach?
-Here are 3 reasons:
+Here are three reasons:

-- It keeps your code dry – rather than repeating code in views or forms, you put everything into the model and since you might have many views or forms manipulating the same models, you get to keep your code dry.
-That's the common opinion, but I'm not sure about it – more on that later on.
+- It keeps your code dry – rather than repeating code in views or forms, you put everything into the model, and since you might have many views or forms manipulating the same models, you get to keep your code dry.
+That's a common opinion, but I'm not sure about it – more on that later.

 - It's testable – breaking up logic into small methods in the model makes your code easier to unit test.

 - Readability – because it’s testable, object-related code is also easy to comprehend.
-By giving your methods friendly names, you can abstract ugly logic into something that is easy to read and understand.
+By giving your methods familiar names, you can abstract ugly logic into something easy to read and understand.

 Let's say your task is building a company blog.
-Here’s what your code could look like:
+Your code could look like this:

-Note the Statuses that appear in the code (DRAFT, APPROVED, PUBLISHED).
-Let’s consider the business logic now: Someone may ask you to implement a functionality to prevent blog posts that haven’t been approved by a supervisor from being published automatically.
+Note the statuses in the code (DRAFT, APPROVED, PUBLISHED).
+Consider the business logic now: Someone may ask you to implement a functionality to prevent blog posts that a supervisor hasn't approved from being published automatically.

 So you'll probably write something like that: